-5 Benefits Of Dancing During Pregnancy:
+5 Benefits Of Dancing During Pregnancy

-7 Precautions To Be Taken While Dancing During Your Pregnancy:
+7 Precautions To Be Taken While Dancing During Your Pregnancy

-While dancing can be fun and can help you maintain your fitness levels during pregnancy, there are some precautions that you should definitely take to ensure that you have a safe and healthy pregnancy.
+While dancing can be a fun addition to your prenatal exercise classes and can help you maintain your fitness levels during pregnancy, there are some precautions that you should take to ensure that you have a safe and healthy pregnancy.

 Some of the precautions are mentioned below: